padenot/rant.js/README.md

 Yeah, suggestions welcome, patches too.

 # Dependencies
-You should have an `md5sum` binary somewhere in your path.
+You should have an `md5sum` binary somewhere in your path on the server.

 - License
 New BSD